 Be cognizant that more climate-related disclosures may soon be required to meet the needs of investors.

 Nearly two-thirds of the companies in the Russell 1000 Index and 90% of the index’s 500 largest companies published sustainability reports in 2019 using various third-party frameworks.
 According to Gary Gensler, the chair of the U.S. Securities and Exchange Commission (SEC), the Commission is focused on increasing the consistency and comparability of climate disclosures and is set to propose a new mandatory climate risk disclosure rule for consideration by the end of the year.
 At this point, non-energy companies have to assume they will fall under the SEC’s mandate.

 Encourage dialogue around the significant innovation opportunities in the marketplace.

 As the energy landscape changes, there may be significant opportunities in the market for entrepreneurs to create value.
 Boards should ascertain whether strategies and business models are being updated to address the changing energy landscape.

-Recognize that it takes talent to implement new models.
+Recognise that it takes talent to implement new models.

 Thinking out of the box can identify opportunities to exploit the energy transformation through new business lines.
 But it can also drive increased demand and competition for people with skills related to all areas of sustainability and renewables, from engineering to accounting.
 As more companies focus on the energy transition, increased competition is expected for energy-related skills at non-energy companies, particularly those with large carbon footprints.
-Adding to the challenge is the tremendous strategic battle for talent — people are increasingly joining organizations with which they can align their values.
+Adding to the challenge is the tremendous strategic battle for talent — people are increasingly joining organisations with which they can align their values.

 Inquire after plans for adjusting to market trends when deploying financial capital into renewable energy.